Guide to Financial Aid for Online Students

 Most college loans do not need to be repaid while you are still in school or even for months after graduation.
 When the time comes to start repaying, however, it’s important that you understand your responsibilities as a borrower.
 From loan deferment to consolidation, here are some of the options graduating college seniors have for student loans.

 Most students will likely not be able to begin repaying loans during the immediate months after graduation.
 Luckily, most student loans allow some time before students need to start repayment.

 This grace period varies depending on the type of loan a student takes out.
 Some offer a three-month grace period, while others allow students to take up to nine months before they need to make regular repayment installments.

 Government loans, such as the Stafford and Perkins loans, allow six-month and nine-month grace periods, respectively.
 Some lenders offer extensions on a grace period due to financial hardship, but they grant them on a case-by-case basis.

 A deferment in the student loan world means that in certain, pre-approved circumstances, someone can temporarily stop making payments on their loan.
 When a loan holder is in deferment, they can choose to make interest payments or allow the interest to build onto the principal amount owed.

-This is how deferment differs from forbearance, in which loan holders must pay the interest.
+This is how deferment differs from forbearance, in which borrowers must pay the interest.
 Some loans, such as the subsidized Stafford Loan, do not accrue interest during a deferment period.
 In this case, the government pays the outstanding interest.
 Most loans, however, will accrue interest during deferment.

-Here are some reasons you may be eligible for deferment:
+Here are some possible reasons for deferment eligibility::

 - Economic hardship